kakysha/developer-docs/configuration.md

 	}
 }
 ```

+### MySQL conf for faster syncing

+To lower disk load and increase sync speed, you can optionally disable flushing to disk every transaction, instead doing it once a second.
+This can be done by setting `innodb_flush_log_at_trx_commit=0` in your MySQL server config file (my.ini)

 ### conf.bLight

 Work as light client (`true`) or full node (`false`).
 The default is full client.

 ### conf.bServeAsHub

-Whether to serve as hub on the Byteball network (store and forward e2e-encrypted messages for devices that connect to your hub).
+Whether to serve as hub on the Obyte network (store and forward e2e-encrypted messages for devices that connect to your hub).
 The default is `false`.

 ### conf.myUrl